 This is a basic programming language that was used for simulation of various engineering models.
 Though not popularly used in machine learning, having sound knowledge in MATLAB lets one learn the other mentioned libraries of Python easily.

-Soft skills or behavioural skills required to become ML engineer.
+Top 6 Soft skills required to become a Machine Learning engineer.

 Technical skills are relevant only when they are paired with good soft skills.
 And the machine learning profession is no exception to this rule.
 Here is a list of soft skills that a machine learning engineer should have: